Domitian: Relationship with the Senate

 Since the fall of the Republic, the authority of the Roman Senate had largely eroded under the quasi-monarchical system of government established by Augustus, known as the Principate.
 The Principate allowed the existence of a de facto dictatorial regime, while maintaining the formal framework of the Roman Republic.
 Most Emperors upheld the public facade of democracy, and in return the Senate implicitly acknowledged the Emperor's status as a de facto monarch.
 Some rulers handled this arrangement with less subtlety than others.
-Domitian was not so subtle, often coming to the Senate as a triumpher and conqueror to show his distain for them.
+Domitian was not so subtle, often coming to the Senate as a triumpher and conqueror to show his disdain for them.
 From the outset of his reign, he stressed the reality of his autocracy.
 He disliked aristocrats and had no fear of showing it, withdrawing every decision-making power from the Senate to reduce its control to an administrative one, and instead relying on a small set of friends and equestrians to control the important offices of state.

 The dislike was mutual.
 After Domitian's assassination, the senators of Rome rushed to the Senate house, where they immediately passed a motion condemning his memory to oblivion.
 Under the rulers of the Nervan-Antonian dynasty, senatorial authors published histories that elaborated on the view of Domitian as a tyrant.
 Nevertheless, the evidence suggests that Domitian did make concessions toward senatorial opinion.
 Whereas his father and brother had concentrated consular power largely in the hands of the Flavian family, Domitian admitted a surprisingly large number of provincials and potential opponents to the consulship, allowing them to head the official calendar by opening the year as an ordinary consul.
 Whether this was a genuine attempt to reconcile with hostile factions in the Senate cannot be ascertained.
 By offering the consulship to potential opponents, Domitian may have wanted to compromise these senators in the eyes of their supporters.
 When their conduct proved unsatisfactory, they were almost invariably brought to trial and exiled or executed, and their property was confiscated.